Recovery Stocks On The Launching Pad

 The 200 day moving average is traditionally the demarcation line utilized by investors to distinguish a bull market from a bear market.
 In bull markets, brief "touch downs" like this are common.
 The Index will touch down or go through - and then bounce off - its 200 day moving average.
 This event creates a buy point which can quickly develop into a "blue light special", or one-day sale in stocks.

 When this imaginary blue light goes on, investors must act quickly because the sale could end soon.
 In this case, all the averages had become grossly over-sold on a short term basis, releasing the pent-up demand that had sent them skyward in the previous 3 weeks.
 This is not as scary as it seems, nor is it the beginning of a new bear market.
-It presented an opportunity.
+It presents an opportunity.
 Investors will usually sell into the last minutes of these dramatic sessions.

 The same thing happened to the SPX 500 (SPX).
 At Thursday's close, it sat directly on its trendline and adjacent to its 200 day moving average.